 The second time was a quick stopover between flights.
 Only 2 days that I spent in museums.

 But the third time was the charm.
-I stayed in Paris for a week.
+I stayed in Paris for over a week.
 I had petit déjeuner while doing some people watching at the Île de la Cité.
 Went for a walk to Belleville, to get the best view of the city form above.
 Discover a little wine bar in Montmartre.
-Had the best chocolate eclair in the Latin Quarter.
+Had the best eclair in the Latin Quarter.
 Took a macaroon class at Le Marais… All and all, I fell in love with Paris.
 Now I feel like I’ve experienced the city.
 And even though I prefer off the beaten path destinations, Paris will always have a tiny bit of my heart.

 Day 8 – A travel destination that made you realize you love traveling – Argentina